how-to-build-a-chicken-wire-garden-fence

 Tips & Tricks

-• While considering options on how to build a chicken wire garden fence, keep in mind that T posts are easier to install, but wooden posts offer greater durability.
+• T posts are easier to install, but wooden posts offer greater durability.

 • While putting chicken wire around a garden, make sure to pull the mesh taut but avoid overstretching, as this can weaken it and increase the risk of breaking under pressure.